tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

 ----------------

-The semi-classical transport simulation of electrons and holes is based on the drift- diffusion approximation (see [Selberherr]_ ).
+The semi-classical transport simulation of electrons and holes is based on the drift-diffusion approximation (see [Selberherr]_ ).

 Beside the electric potential the electro-chemical potentials are used as variables such that the system of PDEs to be solved reads as follows